shraddhapiparia/blockbased-genotype-embedding-analysis/README.md

   informative block — consistent with its established role in asthma and β-agonist pharmacogenomics.
-- **Phenotype signal is real but subtle; IgE is the strongest.** Continuous phenotypes (log10 blood eosinophil count, IgE proxy G19B) show the most consistent association with block-level PC features across subjects.
+- **Phenotype signal is real but subtle; IgE is the strongest.** Continuous phenotypes (blood eosinophil count, IgE, lung function spirometry test, exacerbation) show the most consistent association with block-level PC features across subjects.
 - **Biology recovered without phenotype labels.** The model was trained unsupervised on genotype data only.
 The emergence of HLA class II and PDE4D in post-hoc analysis